mattiamurachelli/PCA/README.md

 2. Set Coloring to: label
 3. Enable the Data Axes Grid checkbox to show coordinate axes

+## Matlab implementation
+You can also find in the root folder the file `PCA_iris_dataset.m` that is the Matlab implementation that inspired this project, as I wanted to replicate the same code in C++.
+In order to run the script it is required to install the [Statistics and Machine Learning Toolbox](https://it.mathworks.com/products/statistics.html) Add-On, which contains the Fisher Iris Dataset.

 For any questions, suggestions, or to report a bug, feel free to contact me at mattia.murachelli@mail.polimi.it

 04/04/2025 — Mattia Murachelli